shrugal/PersoLootRoll/README.md

 You can vote on feature request [here](http://feathub.com/shrugal/PersoLootRoll).

+### Build
+To build a package from source you need to copy `.release/.env-example` to `.release/.env`, fill in the relevant infos (projects IDs and API tokens) and then run `./release.sh` in the project root.
+The completed file(s) will be available in the `.release` folder.
+More information about possible arguments to the release script can be found [here](https://github.com/BigWigsMods/packager).

 ### Donate
 Click on the "Donate" button if you want to support the development of this addon or just buy me a beer.
 Always appreciated, never required!